bain-cs110/bain-cs110.github.io/pages/_assignments/projects/p2_spotify.md

                     <li>Allows user to search for artist</li>
                     <li>Allows user to select among artists returned from Spotify</li>
                     <li>Allows user to clear out selected artists and start over</li>
-                    <li>Displays the names of the user's selected artists via the GUI</li>
+                    <li>Displays the names of the user's selected artists via the GUI textbox</li>
                 </ul>
             </td>
         </tr>